Muri Lagoon: Geography

 The islet of Taakoka (1.3 ha) forms the southern boundary of lagoon.

-The Avana and Turangi streams both flow into the lagoon.
-Water circulation is driven by waves breaking across the reef, with outflow through the Ngatangiia Harbour.
+The Avana and Turangi streams flow into the lagoon.
+Water circulation is driven by waves breaking across the reef, with outflow through Ngatangiia Harbour.

 Pollution

-The lagoon is heavily polluted, with nitrogen from agricultural runoff and leaking septic tanks leading to the growth of noxious seaweed and decreased water visibility.
+The lagoon is heavily polluted, with nitrogen from agricultural runoff and leaking septic tanks leading to growth of noxious seaweed and decreased water visibility.
 In 2015 the Cook Islands government declared the environmental condition of the lagoon a national disaster.
 In 2016 the Cook Islands Chamber of Commerce began a program to scrape algae from the bottom of the lagoon.
 In 2019 the government proposed a centrally-operated wastewater system to reduce the supply of nutrients.
 In December 2020 the lagoon suffered an anoxic event, and local residents were warned to avoid swimming or harvesting seafood from the area.